 Common Causes Of A Leaking Car Battery

 Determining the cause of your leaking car battery is an important part of any diagnostic.
-Sometimes car owners discover

-    their battery is leaking even after they’ve replaced it.
-When that occurs, it is very important to know what caused the

-    previous battery to leak.
+Sometimes car owners discover their battery is leaking even after they’ve replaced it.
+It is very important to know what caused the previous battery to leak when that occurs.

 To help with that process, here are the most common causes of a leaking car battery:

 Car batteries are designed to last for a long time but they don’t last forever.
 On average, most car batteries last about three to five years.
 However, there are a number of factors that affect how long it lasts.